Gravimetric analysis: Solubility in the presence of diverse ions

-As expected from previous information, diverse ions have a screening effect on dissociated ions which leads to extra dissociation.
+Diverse ions have a screening effect on dissociated ions which leads to extra dissociation.
 Solubility will show a clear increase in presence of diverse ions as the solubility product will increase.
 Look at the following example:

 Find the solubility of AgCl (Ksp = 1.0 x 10−10) in 0.1 M NaNO3.
 The activity coefficients for silver and chloride are 0.75 and 0.76, respectively.